How the Octopus Got to the Senate

 One of the things that happened during this five-year period is that there’s been an incredible amount of octopus scholarship.
 So, there’s been a lot of science that supports the policy take.
 Can you talk a little bit about that?

 Jacquet: Yes, there have been some really important pieces that came out.
 Robin Crook’s work from San Francisco State, I believe, people pointed as the definitive piece of evidence that octopuses feel pain.
-There was a lot of discussion because there was also an enormous campaign launched by Compassionate World Farming that discussed the means of slaughter and the impact that this would have on the animals.
+There was a lot of discussion because there was also an enormous campaign launched by Compassion in World Farming that discussed the means of slaughter and the impact that this would have on the animals.
 It wasn’t peer reviewed work, but it was, I think, very persuasive.
 Then there was a report published by the London School of Economics talking about how giving octopuses a good life in captivity was virtually impossible.

 Margonelli: That report was about sentience.
 So, it connected the octopus to the concept of sentience and whether they had feelings and then connected that back to the question of farming.